inthewaves/kotlin-signald/README.md

 ## Supported platforms

+> This library is experimental, with the API subject to breaking changes.

 Note that since signald currently works by communicating with UNIX sockets, these platforms are effectively limited to UNIX environments supported by signald.